 If you see that the top of the brine has developed a fuzzy or lumpy matter that's green, pink, or grey, something has gone wrong with your ferment.
 Compost the contents and start over.
 If the jar smells rotten or sulfuric, leave it open for 10 minutes; it might clear itself up.
 If it doesn't, compost the contents and start over.
 If the substance is soft white, it could be kahm, which is a natural yeast that's a byproduct of fermentation.
 It's harmless and you can just scrape it off.

 Rust can occur when brine (salt + water) or acid comes into contact with the standard mason jar ring (which is made of mixed metals), and can be easily removed with a scrub pad and soap.
 It isn’t occurring from the stainless steel parts of which Kraut Source is made.
 For your next batch, use a clean, dry, non-rusty ring, and make sure the silicone gasket provided with your unit is wrapped all the way around the edge of the moat.
 Remove the gasket occasionally and clean the edge of the moat to prevent reside buildup.
 You might also consider our own Lid and Ring that's made of 304 stainless steel and fit on wide-mouth (86 mm) mason jars of all sizes.
-You can purchase them separately on our website, and they're also available in sets of three.
+You can purchase them separately on our website.

 This may be because the ring was fastened on too tightly on the jar.
 Wrap a soft kitchen towel around the ring for more leverage, and rotate the ring and the jar in opposing directions.
 For your next batch, fasten the ring on the jar only until when you lift the ring, the whole unit stays in place.
 A rubber oven mitt can be helpful with extra tight ring.